falseywinchnet/SDRSharp-Cleanup-Plugin/README.md

 the better the squelch will work.
 The squelch does not at this time work in AM mode, only SSB modes.
 The squelch feature also provides some reduction of cpu usage.

+also, we recommend a 16 bit sdr with a 16 bit output only- no forced 8bit mode

 # Version: 1.0 - 11 Jan 2024